semanticdata/dotfiles/README.md

 If your problem or idea is not addressed yet, [open a new issue](https://github.com/semanticdata/dotfiles/issues/new).

-## 🤝 Contributing

-We'd love your help!
-Please see [CONTRIBUTING](.github/CONTRIBUTING.md) to learn about the kinds of contributions we're looking for.

-Please read and be aware of the [Code of Conduct](.github/CODE_OF_CONDUCT.md) before conttributing.

-## ❤ Acknowledgements and Attributions

-The icons used thorought my projects come from [UXWing](https://uxwing.com/license/), [Remix Icon](https://remixicon.com/license/), and/or [Lucide](https://lucide.dev/license/).
-These are kindly provided under different licenses.
-Please visit their sites to learn more.

 ## © License

 Source code in this repository is available under the [MIT License](LICENSE).
-You are free to use this code however you like.
-That said, some acknowledgement would be well received.